+Hi, my name is Sean Goonan and I am running for city council-at-large in Chicopee.
+I need your vote on November 2, 2021, the municipal general election day.
 I grew up in Chicopee and graduated from Chicopee High School in 2011.
-I attended George Washington University for three years, majoring in economics, but I left there in 2014 to pursue farming.
-Since then I have worked as an apprentice and farmhand on a variety of farms.
-This year I started my own farm in Worthington, MA, and I’ll be selling fresh produce at a farm stand outside my house in Chicopee.
-I am also a philosopher who wrote a book titled The Foundation for Exploration, in which I attempt to explain human nature and existence, and the best course for our species.
-More information about my book can be found at the homepage of this website.
+I attended George Washington University for three years, majoring in economics, but I left there in 2014 to pursue agriculture.
+Since then I have worked as an apprentice, farmhand, and field manager on a variety of farms.
+This year I am starting my own farm in Worthington, MA, and I’ll be selling fresh produce at a farm stand outside my house in Chicopee.
+I’ve also worked as a substitute teacher for Chicopee Public Schools and as a soccer coach for the Chicopee High JV soccer team.
+I wrote a book titled The Foundation for Exploration, in which I attempt to explain human nature and existence, and the best course for our species.
+More information about my book can be found on this website.